Overview – Disable Visual Effects in Windows 11

 We’ve covered how to disable visual effects in Windows 11.

 Visual Effects should be off if you prioritize speed and performance on your Windows 11.
 You should not disable it if you are concerned about appearance.
+Additionally, you may turn off Windows’ transparency effects by enabling the “Battery Saving” mode at the expense of your device’s performance.
 Finally, it’s entirely up to your preferences.

 Further, increase your PC performance by following the related articles below.